atomsoftwarestudios/AjsDev/AjsDoc/README.md

 both versions are not optimized from the size perspective (no uglify or other tools used yet) and are cappable of running offline in browser or as a web app for mobiles (icon on homescreens).

+The latest version of the AjsDoc is currently included in the [AjsDev repository](https://github.com/atomsoftwarestudios/AjsDev) at least until the framework version 1.0.0 will be released.

 ---

 ### Table of Contents